SonarSource/SonarJS/docs/DEV.md

 // qf2 is declared but never used --> ignored by the engine
 ```

-* Explicitly set the index (0-based) of the message to which the quickfix refers to with the grammar `=index` next to the quickfix ID:
+* Explicitly set the index (0-based) of the message to which the quick fix refers to with the syntax `=index` next to the quick fix ID:

 ```javascript
 some.faulty.code(); // Noncompliant [[qf1,qf3=2]] {{message1}} {{message2}} {{message3}}